NCIP/caarray/api_client_examples/legacy_api_client_examples/README.txt

      Jboss installation; but check your Jboss installation's server/default/conf/jboss-service.xml for the Port corresponding to
      org.jboss.naming.NamingService.
-2. All jar dependencies including the caArray client jar are in the lib/directory.
-They are also downloadable from Gforge under the caArray 2 project under the "Files" tab.
-Look for caarray-client-legacy.zip and extract the following from it:
+2. The jar dependencies are copied from an unpacked distribution of the caarray-client-legacy.zip, which is available from Gforge under the caArray 2 project under the "Files" tab.
-   * caarray-client-legacy.jar
-   * lib/
+    By default this is expected to be in ${user.home}/caarray-client-legacy.
+If you unpacked this to a different directory, set the client-zip.unpacked.dir property accordingly in build.xml

 3. ant targets:
    * TO BUILD:
      clean